 Giles glared at her.
-He was still trying to process that she had known all along that Dawn was with Spike and hadn't told him.
+He was still trying to process that she must have known all along that Dawn was with Spike and hadn't told him.

-She seemed to read his mind, her expression turned serious.
+She seemed to read his mind because her expression turned serious.
 "I made a promise.
 I wanted to tell you.
 I probably would have just now.
 Or later anyway."
 Her grin returned.
 "If we hadn't been interrupted."